 - Furnishing false information to the University.

-- When and where possible course lectures are recorded and these recordings are made accessible to University students.
-These recordings are available to students in the library and/or over the web with the following understandings:
+- When and where possible course lectures are recorded and these recordings are made accessible to University students with the following understandings:

 - Recorded lectures are the intellectual property of the faculty who give the lecture and their use by students is therefore permitted with the implied prior authorization of the lecturer, unless the lecturer specifically denies this authorization in writing on a case-by-case basis.

 - Individual faculty members retain the right to not have selected lectures taped and/or made available to students.
 This right may be exercised in writing at anytime, either before or after delivery of a lecture.